Equifax Breach is Very Possibly the Worst Leak of Personal Info Ever - Slashdot

 Re: (Score:2)

 If a person is on the black list (late payments) they will not be allowed ANY credit.
-If a company gives a credit where it was

-In a just world this would be the end of Equifax (Score:1)

-In a just world this would be the end of Equifax.
-Cannibalize the corpse to compensate all those who will be victimized because of their incompetence over the coming years.
-We still have 2 other credit reporting agencies.
+That's a bit harsh, no?
+I've been late on payments once or twice and I'm not even struggling financially.
+It's easy to forget the due date or mixup the amount.
+Can't imagine how bad it would be for someone who has several credit cards.

 Re: (Score:2)

-Note: UPDATE (9/9/17): Equifax has now announced that "the arbitration clause and class action waiver included in the Equifax and TrustedID Premier terms of use does not apply to this cybersecurity incident."
-UPDATE (9/9/17): Equifax has now announced that "the arbitration clause and class action waiver included in the Equifax and TrustedID Premier terms of use does not apply to this cybersecurity incident."